Murder of Ennis Cosby: Murder

 In January 1997, Cosby was in Los Angeles during the winter break from his classes at Columbia University.
 In the early hours of January 16, after visiting friends in the city, he was driving north on Interstate 405 through the Sepulveda Pass.
 At approximately 1:00a.m.
 PST, he exited the freeway onto Skirball Center Drive, to attend to a flat tire on his dark green Mercedes-Benz.
 He called his girlfriend, Stephanie Crane, who drove to meet him.
 She parked behind him to light the area with her headlights, while Cosby changed the tire.

 She later testified that a man came to her window and said, "Open the door or I'll hurt you."
 Frightened, Crane drove away.
 After moving approximately 50 ft away, she heard a gunshot and immediately drove back to Cosby's location.
 She saw a man running away and discovered Cosby lying on the ground, by the driver's side of his vehicle, lying in a pool of blood.
 He had been shot in the head.
 Although it appeared that robbery was a motive, Cosby was still wearing a Rolex watch and had $60 in his pocket.

-The Los Angeles Police Department contacted Congresswoman Maxine Waters, who was a close friend of Bill Cosby, to request his phone number.
+The Los Angeles Police Department contacted Representative Maxine Waters, who was a close friend of Bill Cosby, to request his phone number.
 Waters declined their request, but asked another close friend of the comedian, Essence magazine publisher Ed Lewis, to inform him of his son's death.
 However, the police contacted the CBS studio producing his new series, Cosby, which was being filmed in New York, at Kaufman Astoria Studios in Queens.
 Cosby was on set when producer Joanne Curley-Kerner informed him of the death of his son.
 Afterwards, Los Angeles police spoke with him and discouraged him from flying to Los Angeles.